LippmannLab/Lippmann-Lab-Onboarding/docs/01-General.md

 3. Request to be added to our lab's listserv by emailing its current handler, [Alex Sorets](mailto:alexander.g.sorets@vanderbilt.edu).
 This is generally used for longer, lab-wide announcements.

-4. Email our current building manager, [Ross Denham](mailto:ross.denham@vanderbilt.edu), for access to Olin Hall 004A, 117, 118, 119, and 213A, and for afer-hours access to the building.
+4. Email our current building manager, [Ross Denham](mailto:ross.denham@vanderbilt.edu), for access to Olin Hall 004A, 117, 118, 119, and 213A, and for after-hours access to the building.
 Have Ethan CC'ed on the email so he send his approval to your email.

 5. Our lab also has 3 calendars to schedule general lab events, book specific hoods, and to book time on our microscope.
 Request access to these calendars: [Lippmann Lab Calendar](https://calendar.google.com/calendar/u/0?cid=bXFkOWE3bjM3MTkxbzluYWVtbWw0NDd2bGtAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ), [Lippmann Lab Microscope](https://calendar.google.com/calendar/u/0?cid=ZjNkMXBkbmFwZzc0NWR2YmVmNXU0bGN1YjBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ), [Lippmann Lab 118 Small Hood](https://calendar.google.com/calendar/u/0?cid=MGk3NGZpdm5ua2JyZjMyc2duNTE2aGMxOWdAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).